sim-intel/sim-intel.github.io/services.md

 layout: page
 title: Services
 permalink: /services/
+hide_title: true
 ---

-Simulated Intelligence provides specialized AI and robotics services to accelerate your development from research to deployment.
+In addition to research, Simulated Intelligence provides specialized AI and robotics services to accelerate your development from research to deployment.

 ## AI & ML Consulting